Remove artery plaque naturally.

 Removing artery plaque isn’t that simple, if it was the number of people dying each year from heart disease would certainly be lower, it is almost impossible to remove it without invasive treatment.

 The recommended treatment is to slow plaque build up by prescribing statin drugs, beta blockers and other medication to try and prevent any further build up.

 I did manage to find one doctor who stated that the real cause of clogged arteries is inflammation causing damage to the endothelium, his book states that heart disease can ce reversed by creating more Nitric oxide in out bodies.

 Doctor Louis Ignarro made the amazing discovery that plaque build up and high blood pressure caused damage to the inner lining of the artery walls because of a reduction in Nitric oxide as a result of the ageing process.

-His discovery was so important that he eas awarded the Nobel prize in medicine, following his discovery a natural product called Proargi 9 plus was developed to remove artery plaque naturally.
+His discovery was so important that he eas awarded the Nobel prize in medicine, following his discovery a natural product called Healthyflow TM was developed to remove artery plaque naturally.

 Why do arteries become clogged?

 Your circulatory system is made up blood vessels, arteries and capillaries (smaller blood vessels) the system functions to transport oxygen rich blood to all parts of the body in order for it to function to its capacity.